 Best for: The pocket watch to rival all pocket watches.

 |Case size:||74 mm|

 6. Chopard 201-Carat: $25 million

-It may not be subtle but this Chopard timepiece certainly makes a statement.
-With 874 diamonds—201 carats in total—in a whole range of spectacular colours, this 25 million dollar watch is probably the magnum opus of the Swiss watchmaker, a favourite of both A-listers and royalty.
+It may not be subtle, but this Chopard timepiece certainly makes a statement.
+With 874 diamonds—201 carats in total—in a whole range of spectacular colors, this 25 million dollar watch is probably the magnum opus of the Swiss watchmaker, a favorite of both A-listers and royalty.

 Best for: Confirmation that diamonds are literally anyone’s best friend.

 |Material:||white gold and yellow gold|